Cardiac rehab is known to benefit those with:

 The best cardiac rehabilitation programs are multidisciplinary, with doctors, nurses, exercise physiologists, psychologists and dietitians either on the premises or in direct contact with the program staff.
 A good program will study each patient's needs and design a program just for him or her.

-The Cleveland Clinic Heart and Vascular Institute encourages patients and family members to consider twelve points when choosing a rehab program:
+The Cleveland Clinic Heart, Vascular & Thoracic Institute encourages patients and family members to consider twelve points when choosing a rehab program:

 - Do you need a doctor's referral to enter the program?
 Because cardiac rehab is a form of medical treatment, a doctor's referral should be required.